 Analyzing KraneShares Trust KraneShares CSI China Internet ETF's Unusual Options Activity

-Shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $50.55.
+On Wednesday, shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw unusual options activity.
+After the option alert, the stock price moved up to $52.51.

 - Option Type: SWEEP